-2018 Deer Gate Pinot Noir
+2020 Deer Gate Pinot Noir

 The Deer Gate Block is on your right as you drive up the oak lined road and cross the cattle guard on your way to the winery.
 It expresses the ripest fruit on the estate and yet displays restraint and elegance.
-Light bodied yet complex.
+Light bodied, yet complex.
+Highly nuanced, yet a crowd pleaser.